Casehero

 Theo Chocolate’s major stakeholders and The triple bottom line

-In the Theo Foundation Principles and six tenets, Theo concerned a lot about its suppliers, employees, community, and planet.
+In the Theo Foundation Principles and six tenets, Theo is concerned a lot about its suppliers, employees, community, and the planet.
 It is true that these are all major stakeholders and that Theo should pay attention to these stakeholder groups.
 However, there is still one part of the People that Theo Chocolate didn’t mention, which is…

 Unlock Case Solution Now!